k-ambani/CUT-RUN_normalisation/BRG1_dataset/01_raw_files_processing/CutRun_hg38_sacCer3_processing_workflow.md

 # CUT&RUN Data Processing Workflow

-A comprehensive bioinformatics pipeline for processing CUT&RUN sequencing data with spike-in normalization using a human (hg38) and yeast (sacCer3) hybrid reference genome.
+Workflow used for processing CUT&RUN sequencing data using a human (hg38) and yeast (sacCer3) hybrid reference genome.

 ## Overview